Q&A on Keratoconus

 Some people also may be candidates for a cornea transplant, where the center of the cornea is removed and a donor cornea is put in its place.
 Follow your eye doctor's advice he or she will advise you of the best options to successfully manage your keratoconus.
 Dr. Dubow

 Have a question about keratoconus?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!

 [Page updated August 2011]